bakkeldio/CapstoneProject/README.md

 Bishkek 2019

-Title of the Project | 2048 game
+Title of the Project | CurrencyConverter
 -- | --
-Topic addressed by the project | Interesting project Background | You have to combine various tiles starting with a   tile of 2 and combining them together to reach 2048 Aim of the project (what) | Aim of this project is to fix all the topics that were covered in the second semester.
+Topic addressed by the project | Interesting project Background | Background of this project.
+It is idea to create something interesting to play for users.
+Aim of the project (what) | Aim of this project is to fix all the topics that were covered in the second semester.
 Make something of your own.
 Objectives of the project (why) | The objectives of this project are:
 1) To design an Interactive Wheel an of Fortune game.